geomais/sql-guardian/README.md

 - Regular expression, when a table name is MATCH, is added to the error's list.
 - default = [^_[:alnum:]]|[A-Z]|[1-9]
-- explanation = match if includes uppercase letters, numbers, of non-word caracteres different from underline.
+- explanation = match if includes uppercase letters, numbers, of non-word caracters different from underline.
 - IMPORTANT: This action executes all validations inside ShellScript.
 To ensure your RegEx works as expected you should provide an pattern using [POSIX](https://www.regular-expressions.info/posixbrackets.html).

 ### `column_forbidden_pattern`

 - Regular expression, when a column name is MATCH, is added to the error's list.
 - default = [^_[:alnum:]]|[A-Z]|[1-9]
-- explanation = match if includes uppercase letters, numbers, of non-word caracteres different from underline.
+- explanation = match if includes uppercase letters, numbers, of non-word caracters different from underline.
 - IMPORTANT: This action executes all validations inside ShellScript.
 To ensure your RegEx works as expected you should provide an pattern using [POSIX](https://www.regular-expressions.info/posixbrackets.html).

+## Supports
+- The table validation also checks if a create table includes `if not exists` so your migration files are also following the convention defined.
+- The table name MAY preceed a schema name.
+For example, the table name `schema.table.wrong_name1` will validate the string `table.wrong_name1` and throw an error.

 ## Example usage